Syedaaneesa/Auto-Rehab/README.md

 **Live Website:** [https://www.autorehabglobal.com/](https://www.autorehabglobal.com/)

-This is a custom-built WordPress website created for Auto Rehab Global, a premium auto repair and restoration company.
+This custom WordPress website was developed for Auto Rehab Global, a premium auto repair and restoration service.
-The objective was to deliver a modern, high-performance, and visually engaging platform that showcases their expertise in vehicle restoration, repair, and customization.
+The goal was to build a sleek, high-performance, and visually compelling platform that highlights their expertise in vehicle restoration, repair, and customization.

 ---